ankur108/encord/README.md

   metadata-attachment and ontology-export steps so previously processed data does not have to be read again from the cache.

-- **No observability for failures.** It doesn't capture error logs for failed metadata updates or incorrect annotations, so there is no visibility into what went wrong during a run.
+- **No observability for failures & data quality.** It doesn't capture error logs for failed metadata updates or incorrect annotations, so there is no visibility into what went wrong during a run.